Nursery School Children

 Community Campus

-The community campus consisting of a guest house, library, large play area, and vocational training center serves as a hub for the numerous activities that occur.
+The community campus consisting of a guest house, library, and large play area, serves as a hub for the numerous activities that occur.

 Children’s Academic Enrichment Program